 I had the pleasure of seeing Crazy Rich Asians last week.
 It was quite enjoyable and I very much recommend it.
 There is a scene in the movie that represents the clash of values between generations and cultures (Chinese and Chinese American) in which the matriarch criticizes her son’s Chinese American girlfriend for being fixated on the American obsession of happiness and wanting to be happy.
 She counters that the Chinese culture focuses on building things that last and that is what is most important.

-In some ways the American system has embodied the best of both worlds as epitomized by the idealism of Jefferson and his ideas that still represent the yonder star for America to this day and Hamilton who was extremely practical and knew that building a nation that created a system to establish creditworthiness that would be second to none would allow for the development of a nation that would be built to last.
+In some ways, the American system has embodied the best of both worlds as epitomized by the idealism of Jefferson and his ideas that still represent the yonder star for America to this day and Hamilton who was extremely practical and knew that building a nation that created a system to establish creditworthiness that would be second to none would allow for the development of a nation that would be built to last.
 Both were proven right.
-Powerful ideas and values combined with the nuts and bolts of building the strong foundation for nation building have resulted in a country quite extraordinary in many ways.
+Powerful ideas and values combined with the nuts and bolts of building a strong foundation for nation-building have resulted in a country quite extraordinary in many ways.
 I digress.

 Returning to the matriarch of the movie, I actually think she makes a great point as harsh as it may have been to hear for the audience (and her son’s girlfriend).
 Most of what we think brings us happiness is often momentary and fleeting.
 While the tenor of her argument was that building something that lasts is an act of sacrifice and subordinating your desires and needs to a greater good and does not seem to produce much joy or happiness, I don’t really agree with this.
 Focusing on building things that last and happiness are not mutually exclusive.
 In fact, they can be highly correlated.